-Actor Jacqueline Fernandez’s assets worth Rs 7.27 crore attached by ED in money laundering case
+Actor Jacqueline Fernandez’s assets worth Rs 7.27 crore attached by ED in money-laundering case

-Alleged conman Sukesh Chandrashekhar had used the money he extorted to give gifts to the actor, the central agency has alleged.
+Alleged conman Sukesh Chandrashekhar had used the money he extorted to buy gifts for the actor, the central agency has alleged.

-The Enforcement Directorate on Saturday attached assets worth Rs 7.27 crore of actor Jacqueline Fernandez in a money laundering case involving alleged conman Sukesh Chandrashekhar.
+The Enforcement Directorate on Saturday attached assets worth Rs 7.27 crore of actor Jacqueline Fernandez in a money-laundering case involving alleged conman Sukesh Chandrashekhar.

-The assets include a fixed deposit worth Rs 7.12 crore and Rs 15 lakh in cash, the central agency said in a statement.
+The central agency has attached a fixed deposit worth Rs 7.12 crore and Rs 15 lakh in cash, it said in a statement.

-During its investigation, the Enforcement Directorate found that Chandrashekhar was in regular contact with Fernandez since February last year till he was arrested by the Delhi Police on August 7.
-The agency has arrested nine persons in connection with the the case, including Chandrashekhar and his wife Leena Maria Paul.
+During its investigation, the Enforcement Directorate found that Chandrashekhar had been in regular contact with Fernandez since February last year till he was arrested by the Delhi Police on August 7.
+The agency has arrested nine persons in the case, including Chandrashekhar and his wife Leena Maria Paul.
 Two chargesheets have been filed in the matter.

-The Enforcement Directorate has alleged that Chandrashekhar used money earned illegally by cheating and extorting high-profile individuals to purchase gifts for the actor, PTI reported.
+The Enforcement Directorate has alleged that Chandrashekhar used money gained by cheating and extorting high-profile individuals to buy gifts for the actor, PTI reported.

 In one such case of cheating, Chandrashekhar allegedly impersonated as the Union home secretary, law secretary and an officer in the prime minister’s office to extort more than Rs 200 crore in the name of “party funds” from Aditi Singh, the wife of Fortis Healthcare promoter Shivinder Mohan Singh.